 A: Absolutely.
 I understand that while natural, photojournalistic, documentary coverage takes up the majority of your day, the family portraits are just as important a document of your wedding day as the candid coverage.
 At the time of scheduling and consultation, the best time for the family portraits will be determined.
 A list of all desired family portraits is highly recommended before the wedding so that this part of the day can be done as quickly and thoroughly as possible.

 Q?
 HOW MANY PHOTOS DO YOU TYPICALLY TAKE AT A WEDDING AND HOW MUCH WORK

 A: I shoot about 3000-4000 RAW format images at each wedding and usually edit down to the very best 600-800 images released to each couple.
 I feel it’s my obligation to only give you the best photos and I usually spend about 40(+) hours in post-production to download and back-up the images, edit the images, adjust the density, contrast, and color, add final touches to the images, and design the final album.
 The final images released to each couple are full-resolution jpegs that are suitable for printing at the highest print sizes.

 Q?
 HOW DOES THE ON-LINE PROOFING WORK?

-A: About 4 weeks after your wedding, a password-protected site will be created for you, and your guests to view and order photos.
-This method is the quickest, easiest and saves paper.
+A: About 2 months after your wedding, a password-protected site will be created for you, and your guests to view and order photos.